tonikerttula/APE/ProjectLog.md

 - more detailed reports to be done, the point of this work was to gain a idea if the excercises are ready to be solved and what extra actions it may take from user to complete them.
 I made the also the architechture for all the documents ready, so all the work left here is to:
   - write proper page for the excercises
   - test the excercises i wasn't able to complete due to not understanding enough about the subject

+I need to choose some provider for excercises for the ATT&CK framework subjects.